Martha Cohen

 Martha Ruth Cohen, CM, LLD (née Block; 1920 – February 26, 2015) was a Canadian community activist and philanthropist.
 She spearheaded a variety of major civic projects, including construction of the $45 million Calgary Centre for the Performing Arts.
 As chairwoman of the board of directors at Mount Royal College, she oversaw the construction of a new campus and was the first woman to head a higher educational institution in Alberta.
 She was a member of the Order of Canada and received an honorary doctorate from the University of Calgary in 1982.

 Life and education

 Cohen was born in 1920 in Calgary, Alberta to parents Rebecca and Peter Block.

 She received a Bachelor of Arts from the University of Alberta in 1940, and a Master Diploma of Social Work from the University of Toronto in 1945.
 Cohen has four children.
-In 1982, she received an honorary doctorate from the University of Calgary and in 1995 received a Honorary Bachelor of Applied Communications from Mount Royal College.
+In 1982, she received an honorary doctorate from the University of Calgary and in 1995 received an Honorary Bachelor of Applied Communications from Mount Royal College.

 Cohen died on February 26, 2015.
 Her 30-piece art collection made headlines when it was auctioned off.